-Announced in May 2016, Best Buy’s Marketplace was billed as the following in their official press release:
+Announced in May 2016, Best Buy’s Marketplace released the following official press release:

 Canadians will soon find online and mobile shopping even easier with Best Buy Canada through better availability of the latest and greatest products, the peace of mind that comes with knowing when a package is going to arrive and the access to an even larger product assortment on BestBuy.ca through a new ‘Marketplace’ for other Canadian retailers.

 Through our ‘Delivery Promise’ initiative, our ability to turn each of our 192 stores into online warehouses and the addition of a ‘Marketplace,’ it will be easier than ever for customers to search for, find and receive the products they want.